MerlionRock/RealAndroidBot/README.md

 ## Setting up the project
 1. (Windows Only) Start --> Windows Powershell (expand the folder) --> Right click, run as Administrator.
 Type `cd c:\`
    - 1.1 (Ubuntu/Linux) Open terminal and type: `cd ~/`
-2. (Windows Only) Type `python3` in Powershell, this will bring up Window store and will install Python 3 to your system
+2. (Windows Only) Follow [this guide (Method 1)](https://datatofish.com/add-python-to-windows-path/) to install Python 3 into your system.
+Install version 3.7 or above version.
 3. (Windows Only) `Set-ExecutionPolicy RemoteSigned` Enter Y to allow execution of scripts
 4. (Mac and Linux) Install Python 3.7 or later (https://www.python.org/downloads/)
 5. Still at your terminal or PowerShell, type `git clone --recursive https://github.com/MerlionRock/RealAndroidBot.git`